 “I just love it here,” Jackson said.
 “Anywhere I go, people notice it’s me, stuff like that.
 Even when I first came out of college, when I first got drafted, whenever I go out, people always came up to me, this and that, ‘Lamar!’
 They want to take pictures and stuff, so it’s pretty cool to have that going on.
 People don’t hate me here, so I love it.”

 He’s a creative writer, and an appreciative neighbor.

-That came after he thanked his neighbors for the appreciation on Sunday night:
+That came after he thanked his neighbors for the appreciation:

 His mom was his agent heading into the NFL draft.